Sale 2683 - Lot 163

 Danzig: Autoris sumtibus, Typis Hunefeldianus, 1647.

-First edition, folio, half-title, engraved title, portrait of Alhazen; lacking portraits of Hevelius and Galileo; illustrated with 26 text engravings; 108 (of 109) full-page engravings, lacking plate T*, but with plate RRR, (20 plates printed back to back on the same sheet); volvelle with burgundy silk string attached, moveable engraving of the moon detached from its mount but present; 4 double-page plates (including a repeat of plate R, Tabula Selenographica Phasium Generalis); [bound with] Johannis Hevelii Epistolae IV., Danzig: Sumtibus Autoris, typis Andreae Julii Molleri, 1654, engraved astronomy vignette to title page, illustrated with one text engraving, 4 full-page engravings; two illustrations called for are labeled D and E, the other two are charts showing movements of celestial bodies during the solar eclipses of 4 November 1649 and 8 April 1652; one double-page typographical table; [bound with] Johannis Hevelii Dissertatio, De Nativa Saturni Facie, Danzig: Sumptibus Autoris, Typis Reinigeri, 1656, with same vignette to title, illustrated with 4 full-page engravings labeled F, G, H, and I, with the Ordo Figurarum, indicating placement of plates trimmed from another sheet and pasted on verso of last leaf; bound in full late-17th to mid-18th century speckled calf, spines ruled in gilt panels, gilt-tooled spine; endcaps chipped with loss; joints cracked, a good candidate for restoration; contents generally very good; ex libris Harvard University president Edward Holyoke (1689-1769) with his signature dated 1744 on front free endleaf; undated signature of Joshua Holyoke Ward (1808-1848) beneath; 14 x 9 in.
+First edition, folio, half-title, engraved title, portrait of Alhazen; lacking portraits of Hevelius and Galileo; illustrated with 26 text engravings; 108 (of 109) full-page engravings, lacking plate T*, but with plate RRR, (20 plates printed back to back on the same sheet); volvelle with burgundy silk string attached, moveable engraving of the moon detached from its mount but present; 4 double-page plates (including a repeat of plate R, Tabula Selenographica Phasium Generalis); [bound with] Johannis Hevelii Epistolae IV., Danzig: Sumtibus Autoris, typis Andreae Julii Molleri, 1654, engraved astronomy vignette to title page, illustrated with one text engraving, 4 full-page engravings; two illustrations called for are labeled D and E, the other two are charts showing movements of celestial bodies during the solar eclipses of 4 November 1649 and 8 April 1652; one double-page typographical table; [bound with] Johannis Hevelii Dissertatio, De Nativa Saturni Facie, Danzig: Sumptibus Autoris, Typis Reinigeri, 1656, with same vignette to title, illustrated with 4 full-page engravings labeled F, G, H, and I, with the Ordo Figurarum, indicating placement of plates trimmed from another sheet and pasted on verso of last leaf; bound in full late-17th to mid-18th century speckled calf, boards ruled in gilt panels, gilt-tooled spine; endcaps chipped with loss; joints cracked, a good candidate for restoration; contents generally very good; ex libris Harvard University president Edward Holyoke (1689-1769) with his signature dated 1744 on front free endleaf; undated signature of Joshua Holyoke Ward (1808-1848) beneath; 14 x 9 in.

 Houzeau & Lancaster 1252; BYU Hevelius 1; Honeman 1672.